 - A diaphragm attached to a voice coil

-The larger the air displacement the higher the volume of the sound.
+The larger the air displacement, the higher the volume of the sound.
 Therefore the driver must be able to displace the air in order to reproduce a good bass sound.
-That is exactly why dynamic drivers are great at creating a realistic bass response.
+That is precisely why dynamic drivers are great at creating a realistic bass response.

 Balanced Armature Drivers

 This is what In-Ear Monitors mostly use.
-These drivers are very small and in-ear monitors usually contain one to four of them.
+These drivers are tiny, and in-ear monitors usually contain one to four of them.

-Since IEMs can have the maximum of four drivers to complete the sound, they can be tuned to cover different frequencies, but their range is still limited.
+Since IEMs can have a maximum of four drivers to complete the sound, they can be tuned to cover different frequencies, but their range is still limited.

-One more con to add to this is that Balanced Armature drivers don’t displace air in order to create sound, so there is a lack of bass sound.
-For this reason, there can be found balanced armature headphones that contain one dynamic driver, so they can achieve producing quality bass sound.
-On the bright side, because a balanced armature driver does not displace air, they don’t have an additional air vent which provides them with better isolation, and you with better sound.
+One more con to add to this is that Balanced Armature drivers don’t displace air to create sound, so there is a lack of bass sound.
+For this reason, there can be found balanced armature headphones that contain one dynamic driver so that they can achieve producing quality bass sound.
+On the bright side, because a balanced armature driver does not displace air, they don’t have an additional air vent, which provides them with better isolation, and you with better sound.